-Historical Quebec is situated on the east side of Canada by the Golf of Saint Lawrence.
-Quebec is the only Province that’s population speak predominantly French and is the only one to have French as its official language.
-The old town of Quebec is one of UNESCO’s world heritage sites, with its cobbled streets and quaint cafe’s and gift shops.
+Historical Quebec is situated on the east side of Canada by the Gulf of Saint Lawrence.
+Quebec is the only Province that’s population speaks predominantly French and is the only one to have French as its official language.
+The old town of Quebec is one of UNESCO’s world heritage sites, with its cobbled streets and quaint cafes and gift shops.

 The airport Jean Lesage International is located only 25 minutes by car and ports Le Vieux and La Basse-Ville are located on the Saint Lawrence river in the old city of Quebec.
 The ports can get quite hectic during the summer months with several cruise ships in at once.
 On these days the ships can be docked a little further down river.
 On these occasions the cruise ships put on shuttles.